Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Amazon will continue to evolve and keep its sellers on their toes.
 It is important for sellers to keep pace with these developments and build a business that is resilient yet flexible.
 They should not blindly chase every trend but rather question whether it is worth jumping on that bandwagon for them and their business.

-It is especially important to engage with customers and not lose sight of them amidst all the automation.
+It is especially important to engage with customers and not lose sight of them despite all the automation.
 However, this does not mean that you should not rely on automation.
-On the contrary: to build a long-term successful business, you should focus on automations that support you.
+On the contrary: to build a long-term successful business, you should rely on automations that support you.
 However, these tools must work dynamically and intelligently rather than rigidly and rule-based.

 Image credits in the order of the images: © ra2 studio – stock.adobe.com